EricHughesABC/cameraovenspytorch/README.md

 # camera ovens pytorch

-simple app to check if an oven is on or off the long term intention is to see if it would be useful for partially sighted people like my mom
+simple app to check if an oven is on or off.
+The long term intention is to see if it would be useful for partially sighted people like my mom

-A neural network is traned using pytorch and the network is presented as a Flask app.
+A neural network is trained using pytorch and the network is presented as a Flask app.

 The neural network is specific to a single oven